 - Start dropping some tasks: Depending on the context, the callee can start dropping the oldest or the newest tasks from the pipeline.
 This silent behaviour is not my favourite because it gives less visibility into the system unless the caller is monitoring task completion properly, but this is the same thing that gives it value – the callee can independently implement this if the caller cannot be influenced to change behaviour.

 This was a lot of heavy stuff!
 Let’s tl;dr it.

 - Distributed systems and asynchronous systems both behave very similarly and can be understood as computational pipelines.

 - Throughput is the rate of doing things in the system

-- Capacity is the amount of tasks that can remain open in the system without breaching the SLA.
+- Capacity is the number of tasks that can remain open in the system without breaching the SLA.

-- SLA is a joint promise of throughput and capacity given by downstream system to upstream system.
+- SLA is a joint promise of throughput and capacity given by the downstream system to the upstream system.

 - Back-pressure is a mechanism of propagating the knowledge of downstream failures/problems.

 - Scaling and stabilizing a system is a constant back-and-forth between addressing throughput issues and capacity issues.

 Try this – Go back to a bird’s eye view of your architecture and imagine that all IO-bound processes are asynchronous.
 What would now be the bottlenecks?
 Have you explicitly identified fallback behaviours for their callers?
 What would happen if these fail?
 And so on and so on.
 What I expect you will see from this exercise is a combination of throughput and capacity bottlenecks each feeding into each other – and now that you are armed with Little’s Law and back-pressure, you will be able to eliminate them to get to a stable, beautiful system.